 Any arbitration hearing that you attend will take place before a single arbitrator and shall be held in the same city as the U.S. District Court closest to your address.
-If you cannot obtain a waiver of the AAA's or arbitrator's filing, administrative, hearing and/or other fees, Company will consider in good faith any request by you for Company to bear such fees.
-Each party will bear the expense of its own attorneys, experts and witnesses, regardless of which party prevails, unless applicable law or this Agreement provides a right to recover any of those fees from the other party.
+If you cannot obtain a waiver of the AAA's or arbitrator's filing, administrative, hearing and/or other fees, we will consider in good faith any request by you for us to bear such fees.
+Each Party will bear the expense of its own attorneys, experts and witnesses, regardless of which Party prevails, unless applicable law or this Agreement gives a right to recover any of those fees from the other Party.